enricosavorgnan/final_round/README.md

 - levels of CO2 in a room in ppm
 - level of humidity in a room
 - level of brightining in a room
-- level of pression in a room in atm
+- level of pressure in a room in atm
 - sensor that detects if a window is opened or closed
 - sensor that detects how much a shutter is down: it gives a percentage according to the dimensions of the window
 - microphone in every room of the house in order to let people communicate with the assistant